FabioRosado/100DaysOfCode/log.md

 **Today's Progress**: Finished the Javascript course on codecademy.
 Started working on the second project of freecodecamp.

 **Thoughts:**  I've enjoyed the last part of the javascript code in codecademy, I've learned a bit more about making requests with javascript and how to create an url shortener like bit.ly

+### Day 57: March 18, 2018 (scotch.io, freecodecamp)
+##### scotch.io, freecodecamp

+**Today's Progress**: Worked on the template for freecodecamp project 2, played around with Vue and followed the tutorial on scotch.io.

+**Thoughts:**  Now that I have the basics of Javascript I can understand the workings of Vue much better.
+I like how simple and easy things seem to be when using the Vue framework.